Avdhesh-Varshney/WebMasterLog/README.md

     - Naviagate to your directory and navigate to the frontend folder
     - Install Node if not present in your machine
     - Do `npm install`
-    - Rename .env.sample to .env
+    - Create a .env file and copy paste the content of .env.sample
     - Do `npm run dev` to start the project

   #### Backend